yannikgerlach/garmin-bulking-cutting-rates/README.md

 [![Weight Change per Week](docs/images/weight_change_example.png)](docs/images/weight_change_example.png)

 ### Weekly Overview & Daily Targets
 The following plot shows an example of the weekly overview and daily targets.
-The blue line shows the weekly weight average (including the target for the week) and the orange line shows the raw daily weights.
-The red line indicates the raw daily weights you need to hit to reach your targeted weekly weight change rate.
+The blue line shows the 7 day weight average and the orange line shows the 14 day weight average (both including the target for the week).
+The purple line shows the raw daily weights.
+The red line indicates the raw daily weights you need to hit to reach your targeted 7 day weight.

 [![Weekly Overview & Daily Targets](docs/images/weekly_overview_example.png)](docs/images/weekly_overview_example.png)